 Marriage celebrant Sarah Aird, and Meg Marshall from dress rental company Simply Borrowed, got my attention next.
 Sarah is quite possibly the bubbliest person I have ever met, and I can only imagine that she’s a lot of fun as a celebrant.
 Both ladies were the life of the party and I had to tear myself away from them or else I would have talked to them all night and ignored everyone else.

 At the bar I bumped into Brenton from Plan My Gay Wedding.
 Brenton wants to educate wedding industry suppliers about this growing market (which is sure to grow even faster should same-sex marriage be legalised).
 I really have no idea how to market to same-sex couples – or at least I didn’t until I spoke to Brenton.
-After patiently brushing aside my (not quite serious) suggestion to simply fill our sets with Kylie Minogue numbers, he explained that the main thing to do is keep the language flexible.
+After patiently brushing aside my (not quite serious) suggestion to simply fill our sets with Kylie Minogue songs, he explained that the main thing to do is keep the language flexible.
 Essentially this means not using the terms “bride” and “bridal”, as it puts gay couples off.
 What is equally off-putting is when a supplier goes too far in the other direction and exaggerates the difference between gay and straight weddings (there really aren’t that many differences when you think about it).
 What I got out of this is that same-sex couples want to get married just like everyone else, without a big fuss being made about them being different.
 When I got home I checked my website and social media pages and found only one mention of the word “bride” (which I deleted).
 Lo and behold, I was being a sensitive, thoughtful chap without even realising it.
 That’s a first.

 Next I met Shannon Towan from Music With Memories.
 It was good to chat with him because we have a lot in common: he used to be a drummer and became a DJ six years ago.
 Genuinely funny bloke, and I hope to work with him at a show some time soon.